912-Chereji-Iulia/market-prediction/README.md

 IMPORTANT: The file 'description.txt' contains all the used commands.
 ```

-## Usage
+## Structure

 The project structure is as follows:
-1. main.py:  The main python file with basic python code.
+1. **main.py**:  The main python file with basic python code.
-2. description.txt :  A text file containing the used git commands for different purposes
+2. **description.txt** :  A text file containing the used git commands for different purposes
-3. appinfo.txt: A file containing info about the application, added on a separate
+3. **appinfo.txt**: A file containing info about the application, added on a separate
 feature branch

 ## Branches

-1. main:  Main branch containing the stable version of the application.
+1. **main**:  Main branch containing the stable version of the application.
+It is the branch on which code was added in the main.py file,
+in order to simulate a pull in the feature branch.
-2. feature/add-about-project:  Branch for adding the ’About the application’ section, more specifically the appinfo.txt file.
+2. **feature/add-about-project**:  Branch for adding the ’About the application’ section, more specifically the appinfo.txt file.

 ## Contributing